domsteil/sgxjvm-public/docs/source/rng-client.rst

     java -jar |rng-client-jar| verify-attestation -e |rng-enclave-debug-metadata| < attestation

+No output indicates that the verification was successful.

 Note that the above will *fail* if the enclave is loaded in DEBUG mode.
 To temporarily accept DEBUG quotes for testing
 use: